Call us: 0800 843 752Free shipping for orders $150 or over

 Gift Vouchers

-Prumnopitys taxifolia, commonly known as Matai, is a stately, NZ native tree with quite different juvenile and adult forms.
+Prumnopitys taxifolia, commonly known as Matai or Black Pine, is a stately, NZ native tree with quite different juvenile and adult forms.
 The juvenile form has orange branches held with a tangled appearance and silver coloured foliage.
-The tree eventually develops dense, yellow-green foliage and distinctive hammer mark patterns on the trunk as it grows to 10 m tall and 6 m wide.
+The tree eventually develops dense, yellow-green foliage and distinctive hammer mark patterns on the trunk.
+It typically grows to 10 m tall and 6 m wide in 10 years but will eventually reach 25-30 m tall after several more decades.
 The different forms make Prumnopitys taxifolia both an unusual and attractive plant that is ideal for including in a mixed planting in a large garden or for using in a native revegetation project.

 The average plant height is 100 cm